dataquail/chimeric/packages/testing-core/README.md

 # Description

-The core of the testing utilities for chimeric interfaces, using React Testing Library
+The core of the testing utilities for chimeric interfaces, using React Testing Library.

 ## Installation